vanHeemstraSystems/semaintic-versioning/300/300/README.md

 $ ?
 Provide a GitHub Personal Access Token (create a token at https://github.com/settings/tokens/new?scopes=repo)
 ```

-Follow this link https://github.com/settings/tokens/new?scopes=repo in your browser to create such a GitHub Personal Access Token and keep it safe to be pasted here.
+Follow this link https://github.com/settings/tokens/new?scopes=repo in your browser to create such a GitHub Personal Access Token whereas the scope is set to **repo** thus including all access option for repo, and keep it safe to be pasted here.
 Hit ENTER.